 In closing the discussion, Alexander said he hopes to have a final bill “soon.”
 It has been reported unofficially that he intends to markup a bill later this month.
 For more information about the hearing, including written testimony and an archived webcast, go to: http://www.help.senate.gov/hearings/hearing/?id=b7082021-5056-a032-5289-1341f4ce3f01.

-Prepared for Triangle Coalition for Science and Technology Education by Washington Partners, LLC
+Prepared for Triangle Coalition for STEM Education by Washington Partners, LLC